-As a result of the complex and evolving regulatory landscape for cannabis-derived compounds, CannPal's strategy has been to develop a product mix suited towards various regulatory frameworks including both pharmaceuticals for veterinary medicine approval's, and nutraceuticals for various complimentary and OTC pathways.
+As a result of the complex and evolving regulatory landscape for cannabis-derived compounds, CannPal's strategy has been to develop a product mix suited towards various regulatory frameworks including both pharmaceuticals for veterinary medicine approvals, and nutraceuticals for various complementary and OTC pathways.

-This strategy has provided the Company with a diverse mix of revenue-generating opportunities in the various regulatory environments.
+This strategy has provided the Company with a diverse mix of revenue-generating opportunities the various regulatory environments.